odahu/odahu-docs/source/ref_trainings.rst

     odahuflowctl train --help

-We also have local training:s
+We also have local training:

 .. code-block:: bash